-Outside the arts, yet creative still, Lisa has been a counselor in mental health, and self & professional development since University years where she studied English, teaching and music.
-With her work at Chatham College's Center for Professional Development, through years at a psychosocial rehab agency and behavioral health organization, Lisa has found part time work within the human dynamics of the counseling profession to be rewarding.
-See her Bio if interested in more specifics and do not hesitate to contact Lisa with any query on any of her other creative work over the years.
+Outside the arts, yet with an approach incorporating creativity, Lisa has been a counselor in self & professional development and mental health since University years where she studied English, teaching and applied music.
+With her work at Chatham University's Center for Professional Development, through years at a psychosocial rehab agency and behavioral health organization, to employment and training agencies...
+Lisa has felt part time work within the human dynamics of the counseling profession to be rewarding and even at times complementary to her music and writing.
+See her Bio if interested in more specifics and do not hesitate to contact with any query on her other creative work over the years.

 For years, Lisa was a teaching artist, utilizing creative music workshops and improvisation classes with children and young adults.
 Much in the manner that her counseling work infuses a myriad of creative aspects, her teaching was interdisciplinary in scope... never mere formal music training.
 Bio has more specs.